clerk/clerk-http-client-ruby/.generated/docs/UsersApi.md

   username: ['inner_example'], # Array<String> | Counts users with the specified usernames.
 Accepts up to 100 usernames.
 Any usernames not found are ignored.
   web3_wallet: ['inner_example'], # Array<String> | Counts users with the specified web3 wallet addresses.
 Accepts up to 100 web3 wallet addresses.
 Any web3 wallet addressed not found are ignored.
   user_id: ['inner_example'], # Array<String> | Counts users with the user ids specified.
 Accepts up to 100 user ids.
 Any user ids not found are ignored.
-  query: 'query_example' # String | Counts users that match the given query.
+  query: 'query_example', # String | Counts users that match the given query.
 For possible matches, we check the email addresses, phone numbers, usernames, web3 wallets, user ids, first and last names.
 The query value doesn't need to match the exact value you are looking for, it is capable of partial matches as well.
+  email_address_query: 'email_address_query_example', # String | Counts users with emails that match the given query, via case-insensitive partial match.
+For example, `email_address_query=ello` will match a user with the email `HELLO@example.com`, and will be included in the resulting count.
+  phone_number_query: 'phone_number_query_example', # String | Counts users with phone numbers that match the given query, via case-insensitive partial match.
+For example, `phone_number_query=555` will match a user with the phone number `+1555xxxxxxx`, and will be included in the resulting count.
+  username_query: 'username_query_example' # String | Counts users with usernames that match the given query, via case-insensitive partial match.
+For example, `username_query=CoolUser` will match a user with the username `SomeCoolUser`, and will be included in the resulting count.
 }

 begin
   # Count users
-  result = sdk.count(opts)
+  result = sdk.get_users_count(opts)
   p result
 rescue ClerkHttpClient::ApiError => e
-  puts "Error when calling UsersApi->count: #{e}" end
+  puts "Error when calling UsersApi->get_users_count: #{e}" end
 ```

-#### Using the `count_with_http_info variant
+#### Using the `get_users_count_with_http_info variant

 This returns an Array which contains the response data, status code and headers.